poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

             except:
                 pass

-Tags and strings nested inside our tag
+Tags and strings nested inside the tag
 --------------------------------------

 To create the nested element inside IQ tag, `self.xml` field  can be considered as an Element from ET (ElementTree).
 Therefore adding the nested Elements is appending the Element.